Machine learning in video games: Alphastar

 Alphastar was the first AI agent to beat professional StarCraft 2 players without any in-game advantages.
 The deep learning network of the agent initially received input from a simplified zoomed out version of the gamestate, but was later updated to play using a camera like other human players.
 The developers have not publicly released the code or architecture of their model, but have listed several state of the art machine learning techniques such as relational deep reinforcement learning, long short-term memory, auto-regressive policy heads, pointer networks, and centralized value baseline.
 Alphastar was initially trained with supervised learning, it watched replays of many human games in order to learn basic strategies.
 It then trained against different versions of itself and was improved through reinforcement learning.
 The final version was hugely successful, but only trained to play on a specific map in a protoss mirror matchup.

 Dota 2

 Dota 2 is a multiplayer online battle arena (MOBA) game.
 Like other complex games, traditional AI agents have not been able to compete on the same level as professional human player.
 The only widely published information on AI agents attempted on Dota 2 is OpenAI's deep learning Five agent.

 OpenAI Five

-OpenAI Five utilized separate LSTM networks to learn each hero.
+OpenAI Five utilized separate long short-term memory networks to learn each hero.
 It trained using a reinforcement learning technique known as Proximal Policy Learning running on a system containing 256 GPUs and 128,000 CPU cores.
 Five trained for months, accumulating 180 years of game experience each day, before facing off with professional players.
 It was eventually able to beat the 2018 Dota 2 esports champion team in a 2019 series of games.